mll-lab/graphql-php-scalars/README.md

 You can use the provided Scalars just like any other type in your schema definition.
 Check [SchemaUsageTest](tests/SchemaUsageTest.php) for an example.

+## Simple Scalars

+This package comes with a bunch of scalars that are ready-to-use and just work out of the box.

+### Email

+The Email scalar validates that a given value is a RFC 5321 compliant email.

+## Advanced Scalars

 ### The Regex Scalar

 The `Regex` class allows you to define a custom scalar that validates that the given